 Really, the combinations here are endless.
 Though most of my friends and relatives aren’t hardcore wine enthusiasts, many are familiar with at least a few varieties that they know and love.

 Offering a little bit of everything is a great way to explore new wines, and to satisfy the tastes of your guests.
-A personalized selection like the ones available from the Martha Stewart Wine Co.
-Wine Club can simplify the process of choosing your bottles.
+A selection like the ones available from Wine Insiders Club can simplify the process of choosing your bottles.

 If you fall into this category, then you can always just start from the wine and work backwards.
 Pick out the wines you know you like to drink and then think about their flavor profiles and how they would taste with certain cheeses, using the tips outlined above for guidance.